 God has not yet finished what he is doing.
 Many seekers have not yet been brought safely into the Kingdom, but that doesn't mean that they won't straggle in by the end.
 The wheat and the tares will not be separated until the day of the harvest (Matt 13:24-30), so we are not yet in a position to see a clear division.

 For now, the key is to remain faithful to whatever light that you have already been given.
-As the Letter to the Hebrews says (quoting Psalm 95):
+The Letter to the Hebrews (quoting Psalm 95) puts it perfectly:

 So, as the Holy Spirit says:

 as you did in the rebellion,